What Is SmartDNS? Is SmartDNS the Same as a VPN Service?

 No. SmartDNS redirects your DNS queries and changes the way websites see your IP address.
 It doesn’t hide your IP address.
 It redirects your traffic to a SmartDNS server with a different location, so websites see an IP address from that country.

-It depends on what you want to use SmartDNS for, but in short, no. SmartDNS allows you to unblock websites and stream at high speeds, but a VPN offers all that and more.
+It depends on what you want to use SmartDNS for, but in short, no. SmartDNS lets you unblock websites and browse at high speeds, but a VPN offers all that and more.
 SmartDNS doesn’t encrypt your connection, mask your location, or hide your traffic, but a VPN does.

 Some devices like smart TVs and game consoles don’t allow VPN apps, so enabling SmartDNS can help you get around blocks.
 You also could configure PIA to your router so any Wi-Fi-connected device can use the VPN.
 That way, you can reap all the privacy benefits of a VPN that you can’t get with SmartDNS and still unblock the sites you need.